Making your Student visa application

 - are applying to extend your visa so you can take part in a study abroad programme or go on a work placement

 - have added a period of study abroad or a work placement to your course, and you need time to finish your course as a result of this.

 - you're a continuing student, and

-- you're required to make your visa application from overseas.
+- you're required under the UKVI student immigration rules, to make your visa application from overseas.